International Student Information

 Vanderbilt considers you an international student if you are a citizen of any nation other than the United States of America.
 You are not considered an international student if you are a dual U.S. citizen, U.S. Permanent Resident, refugee/asylee, or a U.S. citizen living abroad.

 VSA welcomes international applicants.
 Because of the fast-paced nature and use of specialized discipline-specific vocabulary of our courses, VSA is not a good fit for students who are not yet comfortable with reading, writing, and speaking in English.
 For this reason, demonstrated proficiency in English is required for applicants whose first language is not English.
-In addition to test scores or a portfolio application, students whose first language is not English should submit TOEFL scores.
+In addition to test scores or a portfolio application, students whose first language is not English should submit official results of the TOEFL, TOEFL Special Home Edition, IELTS, PTE Academic, or Duolingo English Test.

-Vanderbilt does not require the TOEFL if you have completed three of your last four educational years in a majority English-speaking curriculum.
-The TOEFL requirement will also be waived if a student has scored a 33 or above on the SAT Reading Test, or above a 26 on the ACT English section.
+Vanderbilt does not require English language proficiency examination scores if you have completed three of your last four educational years in a majority English-speaking curriculum.
+The test requirement will also be waived if a student has scored a 33 or above on the SAT Reading Test, or above a 26 on the ACT English section.

-While TOEFL scores are preferred, students without TOEFL scores may submit an English-language portfolio which should include a short description of past English language studies or speaking experience and a letter of recommendation from an English teacher.
+While English language proficiency scores are preferred, students without these scores may submit an English-language portfolio which should include a short description of past English language studies or speaking experience and a letter of recommendation from an English teacher.
 We may also request a phone or Skype interview at the discretion of the VSA admissions team.

 Please also note that any supporting documents in your application (including transcripts, work samples, financial aid supporting documents, etc.) not originally in English must be accompanied by a certified translation.